-\paragraph{Speeding-up the ``hereditary-projection" step} In the \textsc{ProjectToSmallRows} subroutine \cite{l22}, the matrix $B_t$ is used for (i) detecting rows with largest norms; (ii) extracting the largest rows to generate a matrix $\ov{B}$; and (iii) computing the eigenvectors of $\ov{B}^\top \ov{B}$.
-We avoid the explicit representation of matrix $B_t$ by substituting it with a product of appropriately-chosen sketching matrices.
-Given the aforementioned robustness-guarantees, Barriers 1 and 2 above can be bypassed straight-forwardly by using a JL sketch $R \in \R^{n \times \epsilon_0^{-2} \log(1/\delta_0)}$ and maintaining the compressed matrix $\wh{B}_t := A(I - V_t^\top V_t) R$.
-Similarly, detecting rows with large $\ell_2$ norm can be done in the sketched subspace (as it preserves norms up to constant (by choosing $\epsilon_0 = \Theta(1)$ and $\delta_0 = \delta / \poly(m,n)$), reducing the time for querying row-norms from $O(m n^2)$ to $\wt{O}(\nnz(A) + n^\omega)$.
+\paragraph{Speeding-up the ``hereditary-projection" step} In the \textsc{ProjectToSmallRows} subroutine in \citet{l22}, the matrix $B_t$ is used for (i) detecting rows with largest norms; (ii) extracting the largest rows to generate a matrix $\ov{B}$; and (iii) computing the eigenvectors of $\ov{B}^\top \ov{B}$.
+To optimize this process and reduce computational overhead, we avoid the explicit representation of matrix $B_t$ by substituting it with a product of appropriately-chosen sketching matrices.
+Given the aforementioned robustness-guarantees, Barriers in the first step can be bypassed straight-forwardly by using a JL sketch.
+Specifically, we utilize a random matrix $R \in \R^{n \times \epsilon_0^{-2} \log(1/\delta_0)}$ to obtain the compressed matrix $\wh{B}_t := A(I - V_t^\top V_t) R$.
+Similarly, detecting rows with large $\ell_2$ norm can be done in the sketched subspace since we can preserve norms up to constant by choosing $\epsilon_0 = \Theta(1)$ and $\delta_0 = \delta / \poly(m,n)$, which reduces the time for querying row-norms from $O(m n^2)$ to $\wt{O}(\nnz(A) + n^\omega)$.